tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 Arrive at Schiphol Amsterdam airport

 ·    Buy a metro pass
-We bought a 3 days metro pass as the last 2 days of stay at Amsterdam, we hired a car to visit Giethoorn (in northern Netherlands) and also Bruges (in Belgium).
-Check if Zaanse Schaans is covered.
+Buy a metro pass & check if Zaanse Schaans is covered.
+If you wish to visit Giethoorn (in northern Netherlands) and also Bruges (in Belgium), the easiest way is to hire a car for these 2 days.

 ·    Buy train tickets / hire a cab to the main city Train tickets cost 5.40€ and it takes around 20 minutes to reach the downtown area.
 Taxi costs 39€ & takes roughly the same time.
-You can decide depending on your luggage requirements
+You can decide depending on your luggage requirements.